Arroz con Leche (Mexican Rice Pudding)

 - Chopped chocolate could also be added if that’s more inspiring to you.
 Chocolate for breakfast?
 You’re speaking my language!

-- Finally, feel free to add some orange zest to the mix to take things in a more citrus direction.
+- Finally, feel free to add some orange zest to the mix to take things in a brighter, tangier direction.

 Here are some more sweet and classic breakfast recipes you’ll love: